 Music In My Heart & Soul

-During the month of February, I began to listen to the music of Prinze George, Blue October, and Bastille practically nonstop.
-I attended Bastille’s concert in Madrid at the beginning of the month with a close friend and the performance, especially the keyboard, entered my heart and soothed me.
-I felt alive and it felt OK to smile and be happy.
+During the month of February, I found myself listening to the music of Prinze George, Blue October, and Bastille practically nonstop.
+I attended Bastille’s concert in Madrid at the beginning of the month with a close friend and the performance, especially the virtuoso keyboard playing, entered my heart and soothed me.
+I felt alive and it seemed OK if I flashed a smile and showed that I was happy.
 When living abroad, it’s important to have a hobby that you can feel connected to both physically and emotionally.
 Some of those hobbies could be traveling, dancing, food or wine tasting, music, sports, studying the native language, attending live performances at the theatre (the list could go on forever…).

 How I Honored My Grandmother

 I honored my grandmother in different ways and it also helped me very much.
 I didn’t realize it at the time but, by honoring her, I was simultaneously, although slowly, letting go of the pain.
 For me, each trip I took, each church I entered and each song I listened to made me feel slightly better.
-My grandmother always had a love for music and she passed that on to me.
-During my childhood, she would sing to me before I fell asleep and, ever since, music has filled my heart and remained in my soul.
+My grandmother had a lifelong love for music and she passed that on to me.
+During my childhood, she would sing to me before I fell asleep and, ever since those lullabies have long passed into cherished memories, music has filled my heart and remained in my soul.